frankstepanski/js-fullstack-course/11-JavaScript DOM/demos/3-tictactoe/readme.md

 - **Switching Turns**: Toggle between X and O each move.
 - **Draws**: When all cells are filled and no winner is found.

----

-### Try It Yourself

-1. Highlight the winning row or column.
-2. Add a scoreboard.
-3. Add an “O starts first” toggle.
-4. Prevent clicking the same cell twice.

----

 ### Common Mistakes & Pro Tips